-My primary research and teaching interests lie in the republican tradition and its potential contribution to modern democratic theory, in conceptions of liberty and citizenship, and in the history of political thought in the seventeenth and eighteenth centuries.
+My primary research and teaching interests lie in the republican tradition, its critics, and its potential contribution to modern democratic theory; in conceptions of liberty, citizenship, community, and government; and in the history of political thought in the seventeenth and eighteenth centuries.

 I have worked on the political philosophy of Richard Price, Jeremy Bentham, Adam Ferguson, and Adam Smith; on the history of the negative idea of liberty (with Efraim Podoksik); and on the concept of "ethnorepublican citizenship" in Israel (with Natan Milikowsky).
 My work has been published or is forthcoming in Citizenship Studies, History of Political Thought, Journal of the History of Ideas, Journal of Political Ideologies, Modern Intellectual History, and The Review of Politics.